Plant DetailShow Menu

 Quick ID Hints:

-• Opposite leaf is a FORKED tendril or is missing
+• Opposite leaf is a forked tendril or is missing.

-• Leaves are ternately compound
+• Leaves are aternately compound.

-• Leaflets are rhombic-shaped, toothed, shiny
+• Leaflets are rhombic-shaped, toothed, and shiny.

 See this plant in the following landscape: